Explore how NHS Forth Valley’s R&D team is driving innovation through leading research.

 NIHR Central London Patient Safety Research Collaboration

-Research Nurses – Elaine Wilson, Erin McCann, Sarah Fortney
+Research Nurses – Elaine Wilson, Erin McCann and Sarah Fortney

 Successes

-To demonstrate that a de-escalation strategy of ctDNA guided adjuvant chemotherapy is non-inferior to standard of care treatment as measured by 3-year disease-free survival in patients with high-risk stage II or stage III colorectal cancer (CRC) with no evidence of minimal residual disease (ctDNA negative).
+To demonstrate that a de-escalation strategy of ctDNA guided adjuvant chemotherapy is non-inferior to standard of care treatment as measured by a three-year disease-free survival in patients with high-risk stage II or stage III colorectal cancer (CRC) with no evidence of minimal residual disease (ctDNA negative).

 Sponsor